FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.rst

 -----------------------------------

-You can now use this json to load your desired data as a siibra object and take adventage its functionalities.
+You can now use this json to load your desired data as a siibra object and take advantage its functionalities.
 You can also share this json with your colleagues to collabrate.

 At this stage, if you'd like to see your data in siibra-toolbox as default,